Edward Olivares Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in the league.
+- The Dodgers pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 23rd-ranked team ERA across all MLB pitching staffs (4.51).
+- The Dodgers' 4.49 team ERA ranks 21st among all league pitching staffs.

-- The Dodgers rank 20th in baseball in home runs surrendered (96 total, 1.2 per game).
+- The Dodgers rank 18th in baseball in home runs allowed (96 total, 1.2 per game).

-- Miller gets the start for the Dodgers, his seventh of the season.
-He is 3-1 with a 4.13 ERA and 31 strikeouts in 32 2/3 innings pitched.
+- Urias gets the start for the Dodgers, his 11th of the season.
+He is 5-4 with a 4.39 ERA and 53 strikeouts in 55 1/3 innings pitched.

-- His last time out came on Saturday against the Houston Astros, when the right-hander tossed four innings, surrendering six earned runs while allowing 10 hits.
+- In his last appearance on Thursday, May 18, the lefty threw three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.

-- The 24-year-old has an ERA of 4.13, with 8.5 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .236 batting average against him.
+- The 26-year-old has a 4.39 ERA and 8.6 strikeouts per nine innings across 10 games this season, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.